brunojdo/slack-gitlab-notifier/README.md

 You can also contribute with the project by translating it to your language and submitting a PR to us!

+## Troubleshooting

+You can check if others are experiencing similar issues [here](https://github.com/brunojdo/slack-gitlab-notifier/issues/new).
+Also feel free to open [issues](https://github.com/brunojdo/slack-gitlab-notifier/issues/new)

 ## Contributing

-Feel free to open [issues](https://github.com/brunojdo/slack-gitlab-notifier/issues/new) and make [PR](https://github.com/brunojdo/slack-gitlab-notifier/pulls) to the project! :heart:
+You can contribute to our project!! to the See our issues list and make a [PR](https://github.com/brunojdo/slack-gitlab-notifier/pulls)! :heart:

 ## Acknowledgement